muratk3n/thirdwave/en/tweets/2020/week6.md

 ---

-Howard Dean would still be undone today by "the scream" .
+Howard Dean would still be undone by "the scream" if it happened today.
 He wasn't knocked down bcz he acted "inapropriately".
 He got knocked down bcz he looked uncool.
 He was running as a tough guy but the scream was bitchy.

 Trump didn't change the rules of the game that much.
 He just found a different way of charisma projection.